willkraus9/willkraus9.github.io/portfolio.md

 Since testing on a real autonomous vehicle would be prohibitively expensive, a simulation environment complete with GPS-esque waypoints and approximated sensor readings was created.
 This environment allowed for the development of a PID steering controller, which acted as a baseline against more elaborate controllers.
 The PID steering controller and subsequent implementations use two main metrics for measuring performance: total time to complete the track and the error between the center of the road and the center of mass of the car.
 Using the cross-track error as a direct way to measure the error of the car, a PID steering controller was constructed that traversed the track in 169 seconds with an average cross-track error of 0.63 meters.
 To improve upon the PID controller, which does not account for the model parameters of the autonomous vehicle, an LQR steering controller was devised to improve upon this performance.
 By adding model information and tuning certain hyperparameters, the steering controller reduced the total time around the rack by 21% with a 0.02 meter cross-track error increase.

 ![MCT Turning LQR](/assets/mct_car.png){: .mx-auto.d-block :}
-LQR controller performing a sharp (~90 degree) turn on the simulated track.
+<small>LQR controller performing a sharp (~90 degree) turn on the simulated track.

 In addition to controllers that ensure proper driving, autonomous vehicles are expected to negotiate complex scenarios using planning algorithms at a similar scale to human drivers.
 To simulate a driving scenario requiring a planning algorithm, another opponent vehicle was added to the simulation that the controlled vehicle would have to navigate around in a lane-change maneuver using the A* path planning algorithm.
 The A* algorithm uses a graph search technique that finds the shortest viable path to solve the given problem.
 With this shortest viable path, the LQR-controlled autonomous vehicle was able to overtake the other vehicle and successfully avoid a collision.

 ![A* Planner](/assets/mct_results.png){: .mx-auto.d-block :}
-Simulated results of both the lane change in a toy scenario (top) and the actual simulation (bottom).
+<small>Simulated results of both the lane change in a toy scenario (top) and the actual simulation (bottom).
 The toy scenario draws a blue path around the yellow restricted areas that includes the future path of the adversarial vehicle.

 [Results Video + Controller Explanation](https://www.youtube.com/watch?v=ocHMkemsVao)